CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > Please *do not* use the public issue reporting system on RT or
 > GitHub issues for reporting security vulnerabilities.
 >
-> Please do not disclose the security vulnerability before it has been
+> Please do not disclose the security vulnerability in public forums
-> made public by the maintainers or CPANSec.
-That includes blogs,
+> until it has been made public by the maintainers or CPANSec.
+That
-> social media, forums, or conferences.
+> includes patches or pull requests.
 >
 > ## Response to Reports
 >